 - 2. HP lattice model: Given the following two sequences: - S1 = HHPPPPHPPPH - S2 = HHPHPPHPHPH - (a) Find five possible high-scoring self-avoiding 2-D grid arrangements for S1 and calculate each one's "potential energy" according to the model discussed in class (award one point for each pair of H-H points that are one grid point apart (not diagonal), but not adjacent on the sequence.
-For more info look at the class notes I'm referring to the white dashed lines.
+For more info look at the class notes I'm refering to the white dashed lines.
 Attach the five arrangement (indicate which one is the start and which one is the end).
 Color P in blue and H in red or magenta, like in class.
-Notice that you don't have to find the absolute globally best structure, just arrangements that have a good score. - (b) Find five possible high-scoring self-avoiding 2-D grid arrangements for S2 and calculate their score as in (a). - (c) For the same grid arrangements as in (a), "thread" S2.
-That is, use the same arrangements as in (a) above but the amino acid sequence in S2.
-Calculate the score again.
+Notice that you don't have to find the absolute globally best structure, just arrangements that have a good score.